SebuBergman/Seb-Music/README.md

-# Project created as part of Zacker Academy 16 week course
+# Project created as part of Zacker Academy program

 # Getting Started with Create React App